 Once you confirm there is pain, you can follow some simple home remedies to soothe them.

--Ginger: Ginger’s anti-inflammatory properties increase digestive juices and help in neutralizing stomach acids and the reason behind this is Gingerol-a strong antioxidant present in ginger.
+Ginger’s anti-inflammatory properties increase digestive juices and help in neutralizing stomach acids, and the reason behind this is Gingerol-a strong antioxidant present in ginger.

--Apply Heat: Heat increases the blood flow to skin surface and helps diminish the perception on pain.
-Heat can be applied in the form of hot water bottle or a heating pad.
+Heat increases the blood flow to the skin’s surface and helps diminish the perception of pain.
+Heat can be applied in the form of a hot water bottle or a heating pad.
 You can also rub your hands together and apply the heat thus generated.
-Old timers recommend warming some mustard oil and applying on the tummy.
+Old-timers recommend warming some mustard oil and applying it to the tummy.

--Bland Foods: If the baby is hungry in spite of the pain, you could let him have bland foods like plain rice with ghee, yogurt and some liquids.
-It is good to avoid food with seasoning and any kind of sauces as it can irritate the tummy even more.
-Also avoid greasy foods.
+If the baby is hungry in spite of the pain, you could let him have bland foods like plain rice with ghee, yogurt, and some liquids.
+It is good to avoid food with seasoning and any kind of sauce as it can irritate the tummy even more.
+Also, avoid greasy foods.

--Yogurt: Yogurt is a time tested remedy and is very effective for basic stomach ache as it contains good bacteria.
+Yogurt is a time-tested remedy and is very effective for basic stomach aches as it contains good bacteria.

-Taking simple precautions help in prevention.
-You can follow the list below to begin with:
+Taking simple precautions helps in prevention.
+You can follow the list below, to begin with:

-Home remedies can do wonders for most, but it always safe to know when to consult the doctor.
+Home remedies can do wonders for most, but it is always safe to know when to consult the doctor.
 Constipation should be addressed if it continues for more than three days.
-If the child is vomiting, has a fever or is generally feeling worn out most of the time, it is better to consult the doctor.
-Other than this, I would say trust your instincts…after all, a mother knows best!
+If the child is vomiting, has a fever, or is generally feeling worn out most of the time, it is better to consult the doctor.
+Other than this, I would say you trust your instincts.
+After all, a mother knows best!